smarsou/spring-web-portfolio/README.md

 A job is triggered every time a push is made on the main branch.

 The github workflow job does the following for this repository :
-- stop the old SPRING BOOT web app and clean the repository in which we have the Jar file.
-- import the current repository
+- pull the current repository
 - execute the packaging of the Spring app in a jar file.
-- start the new jar (by starting the systemd service)
+- build the new image

+Then, the image is in the local registry.